Quick Start Guide - Using Remote Tools with Splashtop

 • Windows Server 2012–2022

-Linux is not currently supported for the Splashtop Streamer.
+Linux is not currently supported for the Splashtop Streamer or any Remote Tools feature.

 Network Requirements

 Outbound traffic to required Splashtop services must be allowed.
-See Additional Recommendations for Automox Remote Control with Splashtop.
+See Additional Recommendations for Automox Remote Tools with Splashtop.

 Install the Splashtop RMM App

-The Splashtop RMM App must be installed before you can start a remote session.
+The Splashtop RMM App must be installed before you can start any Remote Tools session.

-1. Navigate to the Device Details page of the remote device and select Remote Control.
+1. Navigate to the Device Details page of the remote device and select Remote Tools.

-2. The first time you attempt to use Remote Control—and on every attempt until you confirm—the console will display a prompt asking whether you have already installed the Splashtop RMM App.
+3. The first time you attempt to use Remote Tools—and on every attempt until you confirm—the console will display a prompt asking whether you have already installed the Splashtop RMM App.

 • Select No to open a window with download links for Windows and macOS.